tiendu/tiendu.github.io/src/content/blog/2026-02-12-conformalized-quantile-regression-prediction-intervals.md

 This is where **Conformalized Quantile Regression (CQR)** becomes useful.

-CQR produces prediction intervals that automatically widen in noisy regions and tighten in stable regions, while still providing statistical coverage guarantees.
+CQR produces prediction intervals that automatically widen in noisy regions and tighten in stable regions, while providing marginal coverage guarantees under the usual conformal assumptions.

 ---